NFT-com/indexer/cmd/chain-watcher/README.md

 # Chain Watcher

-Chain Watcher watches the chain and instantiates all the parsing jobs required for the network.
+Chain Watcher watches the chain and push jobs to parse network data.
-If the chain watcher stop in the middle of the instantiation, it will retrieve the last job saved in the API and start from that height instead of 0.
+If the chain watcher stopped during an instantiation, upon restarting it retrieves the last job saved in the API and starts from that height instead of 0.

 ## Usage

 ```
-Usage of jobs-api:
+Usage of chain-watcher:
   -a, --api string              jobs api base endpoint
   -i, --chain-id string         id of the chain to watch
   -u, --chain-url string        url of the chain to connect